Top Payment Gateway Providers in Australia

 2. Stripe

-It's present in over 135 countries but has dual headquarters in the US and Ireland.
+It's present in over 135 countries and has dual headquarters in the US and Ireland.
 Its main features include:

-• Easy-to-use interface and an API they claim you can install in minutes.
+• Easy-to-use interface and an API that they claim you can install in minutes.

 • Standard, out-of-the-box solution with by-the-numbers onboarding.